Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 Add a reminder on your phone for example so you remember to use it every night until it becomes a habit.

-One question that you might be thinking is that are these balance boards really safe for seniors to use and if you should altogether avoid using things that compromise your.
+One question that you might be thinking is that are these balance boards really safe for seniors to use and if you should altogether avoid using things that compromise your balance.
 There is obviously the danger of falling down when you intentionally compromise your balance.

 But that is where the whole benefit of balance boards lies.
 It allows you to practice your balance in a controlled manner instead of an icy sidewalk for example.
 After all, practice makes perfect.
 If you practice your balance in a controlled manner, you have a much better chance to keep your balance when your balance is compromised in the real world.